 “It was wonderful,” Fass recalled.
 “People were calling and saying, ‘I hope you’re recording it and you can play it again.’
 We did record it. and we did play it over and over and over again.”

 In a 1987 interview with NPR, Guthrie recalled the radio debut.
-When he was invited to appear on Fass’ program, “Alice’s Restaurant” had yet to be recorded, and it was unlikely to get radio airplay.
+When he was invited to appear on Fass’ program, “Alice’s Restaurant” had yet to be recorded and was unlikely to get airplay.
 “What radio is going to let you sing a half-hour song on the air?”
 Guthrie said.
 “That [Fass] would allow a maniac such as myself to walk into his studio and totally unprepared, lay down “Alice’s Restaurant” … where it really got started was right there on that radio.”

 The Radio Unnameable archive at Columbia University has another version of Guthrie performing “Alice’s Restaurant” on Fass’ show, accompanying himself on piano.